byeJohn/100-days-of-code/log.md

 ### Thoughts

-- After a week I finally pushed myself to finish "Learn Accessibility by Building a Quiz."
+- After a week, I finally pushed myself to finish "Learn Accessibility by Building a Quiz."
 Usually these courses do not take me this long to complete but this past week I have been feeling unmotivated.
-Today my friend suggested that I complete the [Pokémon JavaScript Game (HTML Canvas) Tutorial.](https://www.youtube.com/watch?v=yP5DKzriqXA) as a day project/challenge and now I feel as motivated as ever!
+Today my friend suggested that I follow the [Pokémon JavaScript Game (HTML Canvas) Tutorial.](https://www.youtube.com/watch?v=yP5DKzriqXA) as a day project/challenge and now I feel as motivated as ever!

-- Today I also started logging my progress on github and I feel like it will make me more accountable.
+- Today I also started logging my progress on Github and I feel like it will make me more accountable.

 ### Link(s) to work